PRich57/short-url/README.md

 ## Usage

-Follow these steps to utilize the Short URL platform effectively:
+Follow these steps to utilize the YouRL platform effectively:

 ##### Home Page